The History of the Sylvia Hotel

-Come and learn about the famous Sylvia Hotel cat, Mr. Got To Go who has inspired two popular children’s books.
-They are engaging tales of the stray cat who arrived at the Sylvia Hotel one day, took control of the premises and decided to check in permanently.
-The two beautifully narrated and illustrated books are available for sale in the hotel lobby.
+The famous Sylvia Hotel cat, Mr. Got To Go, has inspired three popular children’s books about the stray cat who arrived at The Sylvia Hotel one day and decided to check in permanently.